Swift-Universe/Swift-Tensor/README.md

 This project is aimed at growing by adding more features that are important to `Tensor` type of data including matrix and vector type of data also.
 You may pull a request to add new features or for fixing bugs.
 Better and complete documentation is coming soon.

-#### We hope to grow this project into a complete tool for performing insane deep learning tasks!
+#### We hope to grow this project into a complete tool as a helper library for deep learning tasks!

 ## Contact